Alkimik9000/api-start-express-ts/README.md

 2. Navigate to the directory where the project will be installed using the `cd` command in your Terminal or Command Prompt.

-3. To clone the repository, enter the following command in your Terminal or Command Prompt.
+3. Clone the repository by entering the following command:

      ```
      git clone https://github.com/Alkimik9000/api-start-express-ts